trevmon28/community-starter-kit/README.md

 ## What it does

+- the community starter kit is a tutorila for users to learn how to manage open source projects
-- the bot guides workflow
+-

 FEATURES PLACEHOLDER

 ## Getting started

+- the community starter kit features a bot to guide tasks

 1. [Install the bot](https://github.com/apps/welcome) on the intended repositories.
 The plugin requires the following **Permissions and Events**: